 Pro 1: No Startup Costs

-With the traditional eCommerce methods mentioned above, you will be expected to purchase materials or inventory.
+You will be expected to purchase materials or inventory with the traditional eCommerce methods mentioned above.
 Beyond that, you will also need to pay for inventory storage and perhaps even an inventory management team.

 But with dropshipping, there are no startup costs involved.

-Dropshipping enables you to offer an expansive line of products without purchasing them upfront.
-This is because dropshipping retailers only pay for the product’s wholesale price after a sale has been made.
+Dropshipping enables you to offer an expansive product line without purchasing it upfront.
+That’s because dropshipping retailers only pay for the product’s wholesale price after a sale.

-The cost of the product (and other costs, such as shipping and handling) will be subtracted from your gross profits either after each sale, or on a predetermined basis (such as weekly or monthly).
+The product cost (and other costs, such as shipping and handling) will be subtracted from your gross profits after each sale or on a predetermined basis (such as weekly or monthly).

 Pro 2: Little to No Risk